 - TESOL Talks: Organizes academic and career-oriented lectures, panels, and workshops designed to broaden students knowledge and experiences, while connecting students with the broader Bay Area TESOL community.

-For more information on Project SHINE, please contact the coordinators at: firstname.lastname@example.org.
+For more information on Project SHINE, please contact the coordinators by email at firstname.lastname@example.org.